Autonomous motion in changing environment, fibrations and reaction mechanisms: The case when variation of external conditions is known in advance

 \section{The case when variation of external conditions is known in advance}

 In this section we shall analyse the situation when an autonomous system $M$ moves in variable external conditions and the external conditions change during the motion of our system.
 We shall assume that {\it the variation of the external conditions is known in advance. } We show that in this case the complexity of the motion algorithms equals the complexity of the motion algorithms under {\it constant} external condition, i.e. it equals the parametrised topological complexity $\tc[p: E\to B]$.
+The main results of this section are Theorem \ref{thm:8} and Theorem \ref{comp}; they generalise an earlier result \cite{FGY}.

 In practical situations the assumption about the variation of external conditions being known in advance can be justified if the system employs a closed loop algorithm involving continuous observations under the changes of the external conditions as well as {\it \lq\lq the block of predictions\rq\rq\ } suggesting the most likely trajectory of the motion of external conditions.
 The error of the obtained prediction will be small if the time interval is short; in that case the predicted motion of the external conditions will have small deviation from their real motion.